 Summer is a time for fun, adventure, and self-expression.
 For many, this includes getting a new tattoo.
 However, the warm weather and increased sun exposure require extra care and attention to ensure your new ink heals properly and stays vibrant.

-Here’s a guide to getting a tattoo in the summer, covering everything from pre-tattoo considerations to aftercare and protection for both new and old tattoos.
+Here’s a guide to getting a tattoo in the summer, covering everything from pre-tattoo considerations to aftercare and protection for new and old tattoos.

 Pre-Tattoo Considerations in the Summer